Guidelines & Evaluation Criteria

 Your original manuscript will be read and edited by an editorial board including: Susan Surendonk, Oshkosh Scholar managing editor; Dr. Michelle Kuhl, Oshkosh Scholar faculty adviser; student editors; and two faculty reviewers.

 If their submissions are deemed appropriate for publication in Oshkosh Scholar, authors will have the opportunity to review/revise their submissions as suggested by faculty reviewers and the Oshkosh Scholar editorial board.
-The Oshkosh Scholar faculty adviser will meet with student authors and their faculty advisers to discuss the review comments.
+The Oshkosh Scholar faculty adviser will meet with student authors and their faculty advisers to discuss the reviewers' comments.
 After this meeting, the student has two weeks to revise and resubmit (the student author will also submit a short letter to the editorial board explaining how he or she addressed the review suggestions; the faculty adviser will write a short letter to the editorial board about their strength of support for their student's paper).
-The editorial board will meet with student authors to discuss the edited draft.
+Then the Selection Committee will review the submissions to determine which will be published in the online edition only and those that will be published in both the online and print editions.
+The Oshkosh Scholar Selection Committee (separate from the editorial board) has jurisdiction over what will and will not be published.
+After the Selection Committee has met, the editorial board will meet with student authors to discuss the edited drafts.
 After the editing meeting, you will make the revisions and return your edited manuscript.
-In many cases, we will send the manuscript back several times for revisions, so the earlier you make the changes, the more likely your final manuscript will be accepted for publication.
+In many cases, we will send the manuscript back several times for revisions.

 In order for your final manuscript to be considered for publication, you must make the revisions suggested by the editorial board, unless the changes will alter what you are trying to convey.
 If you have questions, contact the editorial board at email@example.com.